 Checking JWT Expiration Safely

 When debugging authentication issues, you need to inspect the exp claim to determine if the token has expired, how much time remains, or whether the expiration was set correctly.
-The challenge is doing this without exposing the token.
+The challenge is doing this without exposing sensitive payload data to external servers.

-Most online JWT debuggers send your token to a server for decoding.
-That means your user IDs, roles, email addresses, and session data are transmitted to — and potentially logged by — a third party.
-For production tokens, this is unacceptable.
+Most online JWT debuggers send your token to a backend server for decoding.
+That means your user IDs, roles, email addresses, and session tokens are transmitted over the internet and potentially logged by third parties.
+For production environments, this introduces unnecessary security and compliance risks.

-The JWT Expiry Checker on ZeroData Tools decodes the token entirely in your browser.
-It extracts the exp and iat claims, converts them to human-readable timestamps, and shows the remaining time or how long ago the token expired — all without a single network request.
-You can verify this yourself by watching the Network tab in DevTools.
+The ZeroData JWT Expiry Checker decodes your token entirely in your browser.
+It extracts the exp and iat claims, converts them to human-readable local and UTC timestamps, and displays the exact remaining countdown or elapsed time since expiration — all without making a single network request.
+You can verify this yourself by inspecting the Network tab in DevTools.

 Frequently Asked Questions